Autonomy

 2. Structured developer protocols

-LSP, DAP, test runners, package managers, and static analysis made software systems easier for machines to inspect.
+Language Server Protocol (LSP) and Debug Adapter Protocol (DAP), along with test runners, package managers, and static analysis, made software systems easier for machines to inspect.

 3. LLM APIs and function calling